-Asian Americans make up roughly 5.6 percent of the total American population as of 2021.
-Despite the small population of Asian Americans in America, Asian Americans have the highest average net worth and highest average income.
-Let’s look at the average net worth and income for Asian Americans today.
+Asian Americans make up roughly 6.5 percent of the total American population as of 2024.
+Despite the small population of Asian Americans in America, Asian Americans have the highest average net worth and highest average income of all races.
+Let's look at the average net worth and income for Asian Americans today.

 The largest Asian ethnic groups represented in the census were Chinese (3.79 million), Filipino (3.41 million), Indian (3.18 million), Vietnamese (1.73 million), Korean (1.7 million), and Japanese (1.3 million).